Hydroxycut is one of the most popular weight loss supplements in the U.S., selling over 100 million bottles.

-The rest of the formulation, shown above, is a proprietary (prop) blend totalling 604 milligrams (mg), with three main active ingredients: robusta coffee extract 200 mg, apple cider vinegar 100 mg, and 204 mg of a different type of coffee extract.
+The rest of the formulation, shown above, is a proprietary (prop) blend totalling 604 milligrams (mg), with three main active ingredients: robusta coffee extract, apple cider vinegar, and 204 mg of a different type of robusta coffee extract.

-We haven’t seen any research suggesting that apple cider vinegar at 100 mg is likely to aid in weight loss efforts.
+We haven’t come across any medical studies suggesting that apple cider vinegar at a 100 mg dose causes weight loss.
 This is a very low dose, 5x lower than Goli gummies which we already reviewed and concluded to be underdosed and ineffective.

 The remaining three ingredients in this prop blend are plum, baobab extract and cardamom.
 These ingredients only total 100 mg, or 33 mg per ingredient on average, which is a very low dose.
-We believe this dosage is so low as to make each of these ingredients totally worthless.
+These dosages are so low that we will consider them entirely ineffective.

-As an example to illustrate our point, a medical study on baobab extract tested its effects on blood sugar response.
-They used a “low dose” of 18.5 grams (g).
-18.5 g = 18,500 mg.
-This means there was over 500 times more baobab used in this “low dose” study than there likely is in Hydroxycut.
+To illustrate how low of a dose 33 mg is for a botanical ingredient like baobab extract, a clinical trial on baobab extract tested its effects on blood sugar response.
+They used what the researches described as a “low dose” of 18.5 grams (g), which equals 18,500 mg.
+This means there is over 500 times more baobab used in this “low dose” study than there likely is in Hydroxycut.

 Hydroxycut Gummies Review

-Hydroxycut also sells a gummy product with similar claims to their Pro Clinical product which we just reviewed.
+Hydroxycut also sells a gummy product with a similar formulation to Hydroxycut Original.